kixlab/kixlab.github.io/README.md

 2. Edit or add what you want
 3. You can add your name, email, homepage

+For the picture, please choose an image with 4:3 aspect ratio like the others.
+(Suggested size: 600x450px) Place the file at `assets/img/members/your_name.jpg` and reference it in `members.yml` with just `your_name.jpg`.

 ### News and projects

 1. Add a new file in `_posts/news/` or `_posts/projects/` (for example, by duplicating and renaming an existing one).